Reeveli/SPG-Template/README.md

  - Promote/remove spectator: Available for players
  - ZEN showcase modules: Showcase modules for all ZEN dynamic dialog options, are only visible when in editor preview (so not during actual missions)
  - Change post processing effects for all players (effect as found in SPG addon options)
+ - Reeveli's Rectricted Zeus: Promote player to RZ.
+Part of the experimental RZ system.
+Do not use unless you know what you are doing

 ## Curator Context Actions
 Zeus Enhanced -mod is required